ReactiveHTML/rimmel/README.md

 <target property="${source}">
 ```

-## Easily scalable
-With Rimmel you make extensive use of _components_ — plain old functions that return a string, a "RML template" (just a normal template literal tagged with `rml`).
-However, those components are just an architectural abstraction to help you organise code for large applications.

-## State doesn't exist.
-Event streams do.
+## State doesn't exist: it's a Stream.
 "State", as the word itself suggests, is static, so it doesn't belong to the dynamic, interactive, reactive webapps we make every day.

 State, as represented by plain old values such as numbers, strings and objects that are stored somewhere in memory is something you almost never need to read.
 Not now, not in 2 seconds, not in 45 minutes, not tomorrow.
-You only need those when certain events happen, so you're able to respond.
+You only need those when certain events happen, so you can respond.
-After that, everything should go to sleep, incl your CPU to keep your laptop cool, until the next UI event occurs.
-Meantime, you still don't care what's the value of "x" after 3 seconds.
+After that everything should go quiet, including your CPU, to keep your laptop cool until the next UI event occurs.
+Meantime, you still don't care what's the value of "x" whilst you're busy reading FRP docs.

-This is, in summary, the _discrete-functional-reactive_ paradigm behind Observables and RxJS (as opposed to the original functional-reactive paradigm in which state is almost like a continuous flow of data).
+This is, in summary, the _discrete-functional-reactive_ paradigm behind Observables and RxJS (as opposed to the original functional-reactive paradigm in which state is more like a continuous flow of data).

 Event-driven reactivity as modelled by Observables is therefore the perfect way to describe state as it changes through the lifetime of an application at the occurrence of various discrete UI events.